 This module is for Engineering Study Abroad students only.
 It introduces students to the principles of engineering research through attachment to an active research group in the College of Engineering & Architecture.
 Students will become active members of a research group and work under the direction of the group’s Principal Investigator.
 Students will learn about the research focus of the group and conduct independent research into the scientific literature of relevance to the group’s activity.
 They will shadow a member of the research team and carry out a research project encompassing one or more engineering capabilities.
 Based on the research activity of the research group, students will learn about research methodologies and what is needed to progress basic research ideas towards higher technology readiness levels.
 Using data generated by themselves and/or the group, students will learn how to analyse the research data and communicate their findings effectively and take appropriate action.
 Students will also learn how to write a scientific abstract and a scientific report as well how to make a scientific presentation in the context of engineering research.

-Read more about the breadth of research carried out by the spring 2020 study abroad students
+Read more about the breadth of research carried out by the study abroad students since spring 2020 here.

 - We offer a €1,000 tuition fee scholarship to students who study abroad for the full academic year.